Steel Window Association Awards

 • 100-250 words describing the project and detailing any highlights and/or challenges overcome.

-• Entries can be supported by drawings and good quality photographs.
+• Entries were supported by drawings and good quality photographs.

-• Media coverage and/or social posts can be provided to support the entry.
+• Media coverage and/or social posts was provided to support the entry.

 Entries